Yuji3000/fastTrackNotes/java/main.md

         System.out.println("What is your name? ");
         String name = scanner.nextLine();
         System.out.println("hello "+name );
+	// will print to the console "What is your name?".
+The user inputs their name and "hello name" appears.
     }
 }
 ```
-### This will print to the console "What is your name?".
-The user inputs their name and "hello name" appears.

 ### Static vs. Public
 You will often see Java programs that have either static or public attributes and methods.